 Other forms of learning

-Online courses are not the only form of gaing new knowledge.
-However, they have some perks that make them a bit superior than others (e.g. your book won’t send you a notification with reminder to read it).
-But it is worth saying that sometimes the better choice will be the learning app, a book or the post-graduate studies.
-These other forms are something that will be covered on this page in the future.
+Online courses are not the only form of gaining new knowledge.
+However, they have some perks that make them a bit superior to others (e.g., your book won’t send you a notification with the reminder to read it).
+But it is worth saying that sometimes the better choice will be the learning app, a book, or post-graduate studies.
+These other forms are something that I will cover on this page in the future.

 Actionable advice: Don’t use a sledgehammer to crack a nut.
-Find a right way to learn what you need.
+Find the right way to learn what you need.

-Online course can be the great way to learn a new skill.
-But it’s important to choose one carefully and with attention to detail.
-If the text is too long and you don’t want to read it, scan it for actionable advices.
+The online course can be a great way to learn a new skill.
+But it’s essential to choose one carefully and with attention to detail.
+If the text is too long and you don’t want to read it, scan it for actionable advice.

-What do you think about online courses – are they a effective way of distance learning?
+What do you think about online courses – are they an effective way of distance learning?
 Do you use it or prefer some other form?
-If so, what are your preferable form of learning?
+If so, what are your preferred form of education?